hanzov69/CutePiHole/README.md

 You have a Raspberry Pi of some flavor, using a [WaveShare 1.3inch LCD HAT](https://www.waveshare.com/wiki/1.3inch_LCD_HAT)

+Note: Skip the version of fbcp they are pushing, use [fbcp-ili9341](https://github.com/juj/fbcp-ili9341) instead.
+Use
+>cmake -DSPI_BUS_CLOCK_DIVISOR=20 -DWAVESHARE_ST7789VW_HAT=ON -DBACKLIGHT_CONTROL=ON -DSTATISTICS=0 ..

 You have installed Raspbian, and [Installed PiHole](https://github.com/pi-hole/pi-hole/#one-step-automated-install)

 ## Install
-1. Follow the guide found here: https://www.waveshare.com/wiki/1.44inch_LCD_HAT
+1. Follow the guide found here: https://www.waveshare.com/wiki/1.3inch_LCD_HAT
 2. Setup Python:

     >sudo apt-get update